GeoffNeal/weather/README.md

 I've actually provided the ability to specify the number of days to check over.
 But I didn't have time to implement that on the FE, so it just defaults to 7 days as that's what was specified.

 Likewise we can specify in the query which activities to get rankings for, I've just added all of them to the query but technically we can add and remove as required.

+Admittedly from the phrasing of the task I got the impression the FE was less of a priority. ("premium UX is a bonus")